chharvey/parser/README.md

 	Lexer,
 } from '@chharvey/parser';

-export class LexerSExpr extends Lexer {
+class LexerSExpr extends Lexer {
 	protected generate_do(): Token | null {
 		if (/[0-9]/.test(this.c0.source)) {
 			/** NUMBER :::= [0-9]+; */